tj64/epil/README.md

 ## Disclaimer ##

-This is work in progress and *still in alpha state*.
+This is work in progress and *still in early state*.